Toys "R" Us: Toys "R" Us Express

-Web operations
+Online operations

 Toys "R" Us began selling toys online with the launch of Toysrus.com in 1998.
 Following a disastrous Christmas 1999 trading period during which the company failed to deliver gifts on time, Toys "R" Us entered into a ten-year contract with online retailer Amazon in 2000 to be the exclusive supplier of toys on the website.
 Amazon eventually reneged on the terms of the contract by allowing third-party retailers to use its marketplace to sell toys, citing Toys "R" Us's failure to carry a sufficiently large range of goods, including the most popular lines.
 In 2006, Toys "R" Us successfully sued Amazon; the company was awarded $51 million in damages in 2009, just over half of the $93 million initially claimed.

 It placed at No. 29 in the Internet Retailer Top 500 Guide for 2012.
 Toysrus.com was one of the most visited sites in the specialty toy and baby products retail category with an assortment of toys.
 In addition, Babiesrus.com offered a wide selection of baby products and supplies and access to the company's baby registry.

 Looking to expand its web portfolio, in February 2009, the company acquired online toy seller eToys.com from Parent Co., which filed for bankruptcy protection in December 2008.
 Financial terms were not disclosed.
 Around the same time, it was reported that Toys "R" Us, Inc. bought Toys.com for an estimated $5.1 million.
 Today, the company operates Toys.com to list unadvertised and exclusive deals available on its portfolio of e-commerce sites.

 In 2010, Toys "R" Us, Inc. reported that its Internet sales grew 29.9% year-over-year to $782 million from $602 million, and in April 2011, the company announced plans to open a dedicated e-commerce fulfillment center in McCarran, Nevada.
 The company later reported online sales of $1 billion for 2011 and $1.1 billion for 2012.

-Under Tru Kids, the Toys "R" Us website was revived in 2019 in partnership with Target, with online orders being redirected to Target.com for fulfillment.
+Under Tru Kids, the Toys "R" Us website was revived in 2019 in partnership with Target.

+Online orders were being redirected to Target.com for fulfillment.
 In 2020, the site switched to Amazon as its fulfillment partner.
 This lasted until 2021, when fulfillment was handed over to Macys.com as part of their deal with Toys "R" Us.

 Mascot

 Formerly known as "Dr. G. Raffe" in 1950s print advertisements for Children's Bargaintown, Geoffrey the Giraffe evolved in name and appearance over the next decade to become the official mascot of the renamed Toys "R" Us.
 He also made his first TV commercial appearance on television in 1973.
-Serving as a "spokesanimal" for the brand, Geoffrey's design went through several phases over the next 50+ years before the current star-spotted iteration was finalized in November 2007.
+Serving as a "spokesanimal" for the brand, Geoffrey's design went through several phases for more than 50 years before the star-spotted iteration was finalized in November 2007.

 In 2017, the company sponsored the live camera broadcast for April the Giraffe, which helped support giraffe conservation and awareness.
 The sponsored camera of pregnant April the giraffe went viral with millions of views on YouTube and across social media platforms.